Mamun8854/react_route/README.md

 # Language Use For This Site

-React.js, React Router, tailwind css, custom css,js
+React.js, React Router, tailwind css, custom css, JavaScript

 # Live Link Of This Site